TheCodePeople/Library-System_Constructor-Functions/README.md

 // Checking the book back in
 library.checkInBook(3);

-// Logging the book checked out by the patron const checkedInBook = library.getBookById(3);
+// Logging the book checked in by the patron const checkedInBook = library.getBookById(3);
 console.log(
   `bookTitle: ${checkedInBook.title}, checkedOut: ${checkedInBook.status.checkedOut}`